Frequently Asked Questions...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ.........

 Q. Will my son fit in?

 A. We do our best to see that all boys enjoy this experience and that means working with the group to see that each and every kid feels comfortable and welcomed.
 We do not allow bullying of any kind and boys learn before the trip begins that their fun never comes at the expense of someone else's.
 There's a reason that many boys return year after year and feeling good about their place in the group is one of those reasons.
-Older boys are partnered up as "big brothers" with the younger boys to make sure that everyone has a buddy right from the start.
+Occasionally older boys are partnered up as "big brothers" with the younger boys to make sure that everyone has a buddy right from the start.

 Q. Does this mean that this trip is for everyone?